turingschool/front-end-curriculum/lessons/module-2/array-prototype-methods-mutator-and-accessor.md

 - `mutator methods` Modifies the original array.

 ## The Difference between Accessor vs Mutator Prototype Methods
-Last week, we spent a good amount of time focusing on "iterator" protoype methods.
+Last week, we spent a good amount of time focusing on "iterator" prototype methods.
 Today we'll spend a bit of time gaining familiarity with a few other prototype methods you will commonly use.

 **Accessor methods** on arrays are used to retrieve information from the array without modifying its content.
-They typically will return a new value or respresentation of the array without modifying the original one.
+They typically will return a new value or representation of the array without modifying the original one.

 On the other hand, **mutator methods** are used to alter the content of the array.
 They change the internal elements or perform some action that alters the array's data.